Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Related Work

 \section{Related Work}

+In this section, we provide a brief overview of recent studies and related works on \MoE serving.

 \textbf{Lossless \MoE serving.} Recent studies on lossless \MoE serving have been widely proposed.
-DeepSpeed inference~\cite{aminabadi2022deepspeed} offload layer-wise parameters without expert awareness.
+DeepSpeed Inference~\cite{aminabadi2022deepspeed} offloads layer-wise parameters without considering expert awareness and does not provide expert prefetching or caching capabilities.
 Mixtral-Offloading~\cite{eliseev2023fast} employs \LRU expert caching and introduces speculative prediction to enable expert prefetching.
 MoE-Infinity~\cite{xue2024moe} proposes the request-level expert activation matrix to guide offloading in coarse granularity.
 SwapMoE~\cite{swapmoe} maintains a set of critical experts in GPU memory and adjusts them based on workload changes to minimize offloading overhead.
 ProMoE~\cite{song2024promoe} trains predictors per \MoE layer to achieve high speculative prediction accuracy and low inference latency.
-Lina~\cite{li2023accelerating} moves infrequently used experts to host memory and focuses more on distributed \MoE training.
-Liu \etal~\cite{liu2025optimizing} serves \MoE models on serverless computing by predicting expert patterns with black-box Bayesian techniques.
+Lina~\cite{li2023accelerating} exports unpopular experts to host memory while focusing on \MoE training. \citet{liu2025optimizing} partitions and serves \MoE models on serverless computing.
+Fiddler~\cite{kamahori2025fiddler} serves \MoE inference on CPU and GPU collaboratively.
+MoEShard~\cite{balmau2025accelerating} shards experts to achieve balanced expert loads.
 Unlike existing coarse-grained offloading solutions, \sys tracks fine-grained expert patterns from both trajectory and semantic aspects and outperforms \SOTA baselines.